 How much would you need to have saved right now, earning what rate of return, to have the $30,000 a year withdrawal for five years?

-What this table shows is that if you currently have $118,515 saved, and it is invested safely earning 3% a year, then your withdrawal plan is fully funded.
+This shows if you currently have $118,515 saved, and it is invested safely earning 3% a year, then your withdrawal plan is fully funded.
 You have enough to deliver the $30,000 a year you’ll need in five years, and you don’t need to add more to your savings.
 If your savings earn 1% a year, you need $138,536 in the bank today.

 Since you need the first withdrawal in six years, your time frame is relatively short, which means you would want the portion of your money assigned to meet these withdrawals invested safely.
-That is why I used lower rates of return.
+Safe investments offer lower returns.
+That is why I use lower rates of return in this example.

 Figure 5-10 used with permission.
 It is from Chapter 5 of the 2nd edition of Control Your Retirement Destiny.

 We are ok if a few yellow lines from the Great Depression era end in the red as we know if such a horrible economic time occurs again there are adjustments that could be made to make sure a minimum lifestyle is secured.